Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Patnem beach, located 40 km south of Margao city, lies at a distance of just 2 km from Palolem beach.
 The road leading up to the beach is a vibrant and colourful narrow lane dotted with shops selling colourful beachwear and other knick-knacks.
 The beach is equally cheerful, lined up with huts which appear rustic yet bright.
 Almost all the shacks have lounge chairs outside for visitors to sit and enjoy on the beach.
 Alternately, you can sit inside the shack, sip a cocktail and observe the waves from a distance.
 I had the best day out at Patnem.
 Because Patnem beach is very similar to Palolem beach in terms of the look and feel and is located close to Palolem, you can explore both these beaches in one go.
 Read my entire experience of chilling at the beach huts in Patnem beach.

 Nightlife in South Goa

-At Silent Noise, wireless headsets allow those people that want to party to do so, while nobody else is disturbed.
+At Silent Noise, wireless headsets allow those people that want to party to do so, while nobody else is disturbed by the noise.
 You can rock all night long while anyone passing by can't hear a thing.
-The headsets have 3 music channels.
+Each headset has 3 music channels.
 You can change the channel on your headset and dance to your tune.
-Silent Noise is located right next to the Palolem beach.
-It's a prime location and a unique nightclub in Goa.
+Silent Noise is located right next to Palolem beach.
+It's situated at a prime location and is a unique nightclub in Goa.